Jolene: The White Stripes version

 "Jolene (Live Under Blackpool Lights)" was released as a live single by American garage rock band the White Stripes on November 15, 2004.
 A studio version was previously released as the B-side to "Hello Operator", a single from their 2000 album De Stijl.
 Another live performance of the song is featured on the 2010 live album Under Great White Northern Lights.

 The single reached No. 16 on the UK Singles Chart, No. 12 in Norway, and No. 28 in Flanders.
 In Australia was ranked No. 10 on Triple J's Hottest 100 of 2004.
 In 2013, it was voted one of the greatest live covers by readers of Rolling Stone magazine.
 In 2024, it was ranked the second best cover of the song by Billboard.
-Their official live version on YouTube, as performed on Under Blackpool Lights, has received nearly 31 million views (as of October 2025).